 Great for beginners and those with no prior diving experience.
 You need basic swimming skills to fully enjoy the tour.

-We can accommodate up to 12 persons at a time.
+We require a minimum of 2 persons to run the tour and we can accommodate up to 12 persons at a time.

 You’ll depart directly from our Cabo Expeditions reservation office located along the Marina behind Hotel Wyndham (local F-9) next to Baja Cantina Marina.